Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 }
 ```

 The model can be visualized using the (currently experimental) `Solara` package.
-This package also lets us define our own visualizations, for example with a histogram as introduced above.
+This package also lets us define our own visualizations, for example with a histogram.

 ```python
 import solara